littlecolumns/little-geocoder/README.md

 It's more or less a very thin later on top of the LA Times' [Census Batch Geocoder](https://github.com/datadesk/python-censusbatchgeocoder), with the addition of a few simple tools to help you break out street addresses and city names.

-As a fun bonus, you don't need to upload your data into 🌪 THE CLOUD 🌪.
+As a fun bonus, you don't need to upload your data into ✨🌪✨ The Cloud ✨🌪✨ (well, the addresses go to the Census Bureau, sure, but not the rest of it).

 ## Using Simple Visual Geocoder